jazad136/spring-scorekeep/README.md

 ![New Look](/images/CurrentLook2.png)

 ## Status
-Currently:
+Currently (as of Tuesday June 21, 2022):
 This application contains a viewer at endpoint "/" that shows the list of all scores logged in the database "jonnyscorekeep".

 This application when complete will keep a table of scores earned in tabletop games.

-Supported Applications
+This application is part of a series of **breakneck, two-week projects**.
+Each project is completed and posted to GitHub in a span of two weeks to briefly and quickly demonstrate programming concepts.

+*Supported Applications*

 We support the games of "Scrabble", and "Pounce".
-Soon we will support the game "Spades".

 ## Configuration and Running